 According to a Gallup Daily tracking survey conducted by the Williams Institute and Movement Advancement Project, 3.8% of the Missouri population identifies as LGBTQ.
 In 2015, there were 80 victims of sexual orientation-based hate crimes, according to the Missouri State Highway Patrol.

-Banks was deemed the “most business-y” of the group and was therefore assigned the role of writing a business plan.
+Banks was deemed the “most business-y” of the group and was therefore assigned to write a business plan.

 Nclusion Plus operates as pop-up entertainment rather than paying rent for a permanent space.
-Currently, Nclusion Plus hosts their shows in the lower level of Twaddle Orthodontics and at Downtown's Pressed.
+Currently, the group present their shows in the lower level of Twaddle Orthodontics and at Downtown's Pressed.

 "Because we don't have a physical location, we're able to be very nimble.
 We don't have financial pressure against us that makes us collapse,” Banks said.

-To further support the performers and members, the founders work with the drag kings and queens to record digital content that teases their shows and promotes their brand as a performer.
-They do photoshoots with the performers, tag them in the Nclusion Plus social media posts and help them in producing and selling locally-sourced merchandise.
+To further support the performers and members, the founders work with drag kings and queens to record digital content that teases their shows and promotes their brand.
+They do photoshoots with the performers, tag them in the Nclusion Plus social media posts and help them produce and sell locally sourced merchandise.

 O’Hara was one of the first performers to join Nclusion Plus.
-She is also one of the primary members of Nclusion Plus’s Education Committee and helps run the Pride Pioneer, which is a monthly publication that highlights local and celebrity pioneers in the LGBTQ community.
+She is also one of the primary members of the Nclusion Plus Education Committee and helps run the Pride Pioneer, a monthly publication that highlights local and celebrity pioneers in the LGBTQ community.

-Luna Steelheart, who has been performing in St. Louis and Kansas City for four years, was asked to perform in Columbia at Nclusion Plus shows by her friend and Nclusion Plus founder, Plogger.
+Luna Steelheart, who has been performing in St. Louis and Kansas City for four years, was asked to join Nclusion Plus shows by her friend and Nclusion Plus founder, Plogger.
 Since then, she says, her drag has evolved and her fan base has grown.
 Steelheart praised Columbia’s evolving and adaptive performance scene.

-“Nclusion Plus not only promotes you for them, they promote you for other people,” said Steelheart.
+“Nclusion Plus not only promotes you for them, they promote you for other people,” Steelheart said.
 “So now I'm almost traveling all over the state to perform, which has been my dream because I would love to turn drag into a full-time gig.”

-Along with promoting the performers, Nclusion Plus is working to teach them business and performance skills.
-Banks realized that new performers starting out weren’t getting the business tips they needed to take their performance to the next level.
-He knew that time on stage was only a part of the whole picture.
+Along with promoting the performers, Nclusion Plus is teaching them business and performance skills.
+Banks realized new performers starting out weren’t getting the business tips they needed to take their performance to the next level.
+He knew time on stage was only a part of the whole picture.

-Unlike other drag spaces, Nclusion Plus is member-focused, so performances are just a fraction of what they do.
-Their goal is to build a healthy, inclusive environment for the entirety of the LGBTQ community.
+Performances are just a fraction of what Nclusion Plus does.
+The goal is to build a healthy, inclusive environment for the entire LGBTQ community.

-“Being in the LGBTQ community, the LGBTQIA community is not always open doors and friendly smiles; it can sometimes be even when you find a safe space, it's not always a healthy space, ... our mission is really to support the positive environment where the entertainers are valued and appreciated,” said Plogger.
+“The LGBTQIA community is not always open doors and friendly smiles; it can sometimes be even when you find a safe space, it's not always a healthy space," Plogger "Our mission is really to support the positive environment where the entertainers are valued and appreciated.”

-Nclusion Plus is working to create a cumulative portal of resources for the queer community, complete with book suggestions and connections to mental health services, on their website.
+Nclusion Plusis developing a cumulative portal of resources for the queer community, complete with book suggestions and connections to mental health services on its website.

 Plogger has a personal interest in education and wanted to be sure it was a pillar in the organization’s foundation.
-As part of his education efforts, he selects children’s books, teenage books and adult books monthly to suggest to the community.
-These are books written by and or for the LGBTQ community with the goal of educating or including those in the community.
+He selects children’s books, teenage books and adult books monthly to suggest to the community.
+These are books written by and or for the LGBTQ community to educate or include those in the community.
 Plogger links the books from Skylark Bookstore, a local business in downtown Columbia.

-Nclusion Plus will be hosting two shows this week.
-Honey D'Moore and Venus O'Hara will be hosting a show at 8 p.m Thursday at Twaddle Orthodontics.
-Saturday, join Nclusion Plus for Luna's Birthday Bash at Twaddle Orthodontics.
+Nclusion Plus will hold two shows this week.
+Honey D'Moore and Venus O'Hara will be featured in a show at 8 p.m Thursday at Twaddle Orthodontics.
+Join Nclusion Plus Saturday for Luna's Birthday Bash at Twaddle Orthodontics.